Helping Hand Grants

 If your organization is working to make your community safer, more enriching, more inclusive, or more connected, your project may be a perfect fit.

-Last year's Helping Hand Grant recipients
+Congratulations, Helping Hand Grant recipients!

 Thank you for all you do to make our communities amazing places to live.